regisd/regisd.github.io/_posts/2007-10-11-kopete-startup-slow.md

 permalink: /blog/2007/10/kopete-startup-slow/
 dsq_thread_id:
   - "189257059"
-tmac_last_id:
-  - ""

 categories:
-  - Brève
   - English
+  - High-tech
+tags:
-  - Informatique
+  - Logiciel
   - Linux
-  - Logiciel
-tags:
   - Bug
 ---
 [Kopete](http://kopete.kde.org/) is a great multi-protocol instant messenger.
 Some modules can also be plugged, which allows additional functionalities such as splel cheking, message history, statistics, etc.